tidepool-org/uploader/README.md

 * Run the app
 * Log in
 * Press the "Upload from Dexcom" button

-### Insulet
-* Plug in the device and start the app (in either order)
-* Log in
-* Press the "Choose File" button
-* Navigate to the device (which on the pump I have shows up as "NO NAME")
-* Select the most recent .ibf file on the device (there should be only one)
-* Press "Open"

 ### Asante
 * Doesn't do much in this build.